cvdlab-alumni/homework3/README.md

 ## Introduction

-This assignment is a short voyage to "Blocklandia", where both the people and the world are made of 3D blocks :o)
+This assignment is a short voyage to *"Blocklandia"*, where both the people and the world are made of 3D blocks :o)

 Notice that 90% of modern buildings (in Europe and Far East) are made this way.
 In case it is different, make an approximation of your home to this model.